 We have to exaggerate!
 It's the only way to express true love.
-We have to defy ordinary logic.
+We have to defy ordinary logic and provability.
 And it's important for babies to hear that exaggeration.
 It is important for children to hear that prodigal disregard for ordinary logic, that lavish praise cast upon only them.
+I wish every child in the world could hear those words.